sst/guide/_chapters/secure-our-serverless-apis.md

 comments_id: secure-our-serverless-apis/2467
 ---

-{%caution%}
-You’ll need to have `sst dev` running for this to happen.
-If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.
-{%endcaution%}
-{%info%}
-You’ll need to have `sst dev` running for this to happen.
-If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.
-{%endinfo%}
-{%note%}
-You’ll need to have `sst dev` running for this to happen.
-If you had previously stopped it, then running `pnpm sst dev` will deploy your changes again.
-{%endnote%}

 Now that our APIs have been [secured with Cognito User Pool and Identity Pool]({% link _chapters/adding-auth-to-our-serverless-app.md %}), we are ready to use the authenticated user's info in our Lambda functions.

 Recall that we've been hard coding our user ids so far (with user id `123`).
 We'll need to grab the real user id from the Lambda function event.